 This form is to be used to report incidents of workplace violence as is required by legislation and Township Policy.
 Emp.
-ID (HR purposes only):\\\\\
+ID (HR purposes only):

-Section Four: Action Taken by Manager

 Action Initiated: Additional Information (names, contact method, dates, times, etc.)

 Completed Appropriate Forms

 Contacted Manager/Director

 Contacted Police

 Contacted HR

 Trespass Order Issued

 Staff Training/In-Service

 Personal Protective

 Equipment

 EAP Referral/Information

 □ Other

 □ Other

-Section Five: Preventative Measures Measures taken to prevent a recurrence: □ Reinstruct/Trained Worker □ Trespass Order Issued □ Contacted Police □ Contacted HR □ Other: □ Relocated Worker Notification(s) for other immediate action (manager): Incident documented and reported Medical attention required/provided WSIB Form filled out and submitted

-Section Six: Signatures and Distribution

-Print name if completing on behalf of another:

-Signature of Complainant/Other: Date:

-Signature of Manager: Date:

-Resolved: Yes No Next steps:

-This form is to be submitted to as indicated below:
+Se Measures taken to prevent a recu ection Five: Preventative Mea urrence: sures Reinstruct/Trained Worker Contacted HR Other: Trespass Order Issued Relocated Worker □ Contacted Police Notification(s) for other immediate e action (manager): Incident documented Medical attention WSIB Form filled out and reported required/provided and submitted Section Six: Signatures and Distribution Print name if completing on behalf of another: Signature of Complainant/Other: Date: Date: Signature of Manager: Date: Date: Resolved: Yes No Next steps: This form is to be submitted to This form is to be submitted to as indicated below: Printed and Delivered to:

-Printed and Delivered to: E-mail:
+E-mail: